seb-vial/grav-theme-nucleare/README.md

 ![Nucleare](assets/readme_1.png)
 This template is based on the WordPress theme, named [Nucleare](https://wordpress.com/themes/nucleare/).
 It's aimed to be used mainly for blogs, although you can use it with default type pages (Modular templates will comme later).
+There might be some problems or features that I forgot, I tried to do my best from what I had with the WordPress theme.
+If you find something wrong, please open an issue or make a pull request, I'll be glad to look into it.
+Thanks

 ## Features